 The structure of the 18″ doll camp hideaway is beautifully designed with solid 2×2 posts and 1×2 details to make building easy.
 My best advice for this project is to use wood glue and wood screws whenever possible to ensure secure joints.

 I built a camping cot sized just right for 18″ dolls.
-I promise to share the plans shortly.
-It’s very simple made from 1/2″ x 3/4″ flat moulding and cotton fabric stapled to the frame.
+The plans for the cot bed are in a separate post here.
+It’s very simple and made from 1/2″ x 3/4″ flat moulding and cotton fabric stapled to the frame.
 A few mitered cuts, some pin nails and a lot of wood glue make for a cute camping cot.

 I just love the contrast of the stained wood against the bright white paint.
 I took inspiration from Jamin & Ashley at The Handmade Home who first built the Handmade Hideaway years ago.
 Their hideaway is actual kid size in their backyard and then American Girl copied their version when they made the doll size camp hangout.
 So we’re bringing it back to the DIY space with this DIY 18″ doll size camp hideaway.